 Agency Information Guide

-The City of Sydney’s agency information guide describes who we are and what we do.
-It also describes how members of the public, community organisations, the media and government agencies can interact with us.
+This guide describes what the City of Sydney is, and how it operates.
+It details how members of the public, community organisations, the media and government agencies can interact with us.

 Structure and functions of Council